Our Reverse Osmosis Drinking Water System (Review)

 • All filters, tanks, tubing and other water-contacting parts are manufactured to comply strictly with NSF/ANSI standard (58 for reverse osmosis).

+This is where the difference really shows up.
 I’m picky about water and it’s pretty much the only thing I drink, so I was worried how it would taste.
 I’m happy to report, it’s really good and tasteless- which is my preference.
 Emmett likes to add minerals to his bottle for a more flavorful taste, but I think it’s perfect as is.
+There’s no planning ahead, no checking water levels, no last-minute runs to refill jugs.
+I keep glass bottles filled in the fridge so cold water is always ready, and refilling them takes seconds.
+On a practical level, not having to store or move large water jugs has been a relief.
+It’s one less thing to manage in daily life.

-My favorite things about having our RO system installed?
-I love the convenience, the crisp & clean taste is ideal, it’s environmentally friendly as opposed to plastic bottled water, and of course- from an aesthetic perspective, we were able to get rid of our large freestanding unit and replace it with a small filtered tap.
+I love the convenience, the crisp and clean taste is ideal, it’s environmentally friendly as opposed to plastic bottled water, and of course- from an aesthetic perspective, we were able to get rid of our large freestanding unit and replace it with a small filtered tap.
 It’s much more visually appealing and we got some square footage back in our dining room.

 Are you still using your glass water bottles?